strivingboy/hoedown/README.md

     `Hoedown` has been written with speed in mind; it reuses memory, operates without an intermediate AST and renders at the same time, among other things.

-    `Hoedown` is 72% faster than CMark (the reference C99 implementation) when rendering the CommonMark spec a thousand times.
+    `Hoedown` renders at 145% the speed of CMark (the reference C99 implementation) at the time of writing.
+We tested many documents: this README, the spec, John's syntax page, etc.

   - **Portable and zero-dependency**